-Summary of significant accounting policies and other explanatory information to the standalone financial statements
+Summary of significant accounting to the standalone financial statements

 In the said Writ Petition, the Hon'ble High Court was pleased to pass an interim order directing the Respondents not to take any coercive action against Company pursuant to the letter dated 6 February 2019 of the 2nd Respondent.
 The Company filed a writ petition against the said order and obtained an interim stay on the same.
 The matter is still pending in Andhra Pradesh High Court.